(Currently editing this story; March 2022)

-He still thought of him, he couldn’t stop it although he had often claimed that he already had.
-The lies were easily swallowed by those that he wanted to feed them to.
+He still thought of Joni often, the memories of him haunted his dreams as persistently as they did his days, even though he had sworn to his therapist that he was rid of the obsession.
 His therapist, a man in his fifties, bored with his life or perhaps his job, seemed too easy to be played with.
 The questions were ridiculously predictable and so were the answers that the questions sought.

 He needed to learn to appreciate himself and learn to know himself properly for the healing process to take place.
 He needed to acknowledge when and where these violent thoughts and actions awoke and try to find another way to release the aggression, a healthier and, most of all, harmless way.